indigo-dc/synergy-doc/doc/admin.md

   -s, --shared
 ```

-### synergy quota show --shared

-This command provides information about the shared quota:
+To get the status about the shared quota, use the option **--shared**:

 ```
 # synergy quota show --shared